Check RSS feed of GCDI site

 Hi Chris - Thanks very much for setting up that sandbox on the Commons.
 I'm still a bit unsure as to why it's not working on your dev environment, but I'm glad to see that it's working on the Commons!
 Let's keep an eye on this - feel free to reopen this ticket if the problem arises in the production environment.

-#10 Updated by Matt Gold over 6 years ago
+#10 Updated by Matt Gold almost 7 years ago

 Just FYI, the privacy setting on your Commons dev environment looks like it is set to fully public, so your blog feed is showing up on the home page of the Commons.
 If you choose any other privacy setting, it won't show up in the sitewide feed.
 Not a big deal, but just wanted to give you a heads-up.

-#12 Updated by Chris Caruso over 6 years ago
+#12 Updated by Chris Caruso almost 7 years ago